0hmsec/0hmsec.github.io/_posts/en/2025-01-13-htb-active.md

 Nmap done: 1 IP address (1 host up) scanned in 71.31 seconds
 ```

->Since the ports 53 (DNS), 88 (Kerberos) and LDAP (389) are open, it is possibility that this machine might a domain controller.
+>Since the ports 53 (DNS), 88 (Kerberos) and LDAP (389) are open, it is a possibility that this machine might an Active Directory Domain Controller.
 {: .prompt-tip }

 ##### UDP Port Scan